Practice hub

 Reading fluency — processing German text without translating word by word — is the foundation for real conversations and reading exams.
 These free games train your brain to recognise whole phrases at a glance, exactly like a native reader.

-Speed-reading short, familiar stories is one of the fastest known ways to break the intermediate plateau.
-Stories add narrative context, which research shows makes vocabulary stick up to three times longer than the same words drilled in isolation.
+Speed-reading short, familiar stories is, in our experience, one of the more reliable ways to break the intermediate plateau.
+Narrative context tends to help vocabulary stick longer than the same words drilled in isolation — something the research literature on contextual learning consistently points to.

 Five minutes a day for a few weeks is enough to make a visible dent in your reading speed and comprehension.